bsuriyakuts/bsuriyakuts/README.md

 - Full Stack Developer
 - Development, Deployment, Bug Fixing and Testing.

-**Project Name: SpottedMedia:**
+**Project Name: MediaCoverage:**

-**Project Description**: Spotted application is domestic data cube which will show the insights about celebrities and their brands
+**Project Description**: The application is domestic data cube which will show the insights about celebrities and their brands

 **Technologies Used**: Java 8, Angular1, jQuery, Rest API, Angular2, FB, Twitter API, elastic search, Instagram